carpentrycon/carpentryconhome-proposals/README.md

 * Breakout discussion: These sessions are 1.5 hours long and conducted in a round table format.
 They will play crucial role in connecting the conference participants based on their common interests and stimulate discussion on the relevant topics.
 A few examples of the breakout sessions from CarpentryCon Dublin 2018:Chasing Funding for Workshops and The Carpentries Membership, How Can We Develop New Curricula and Contribute to Existing Lessons, Incubating a New Carpentry, Mentoring, etc.

 * Skill-up workshops: A workshop is a way for you to pass on your ideas and expertise to other participants in a 1.5 - 2 hours long session.
 You can reach out to a larger numbers of people by conducting a workshop on the topic that you find important and facilitate a positive learning environment for the attendees.
 It can also be a training workshop that will allow participants to develop new skills.
 A few examples of the workshops from the CarpentryCon 2018 are: Ally workshop, Bring and Build Your Own Lesson 'Carpentries-style', Next Steps in R, Library Carpentry On-Boarding, Project Leadership, Speaking Effectively, Contributing on GitHub, Leading a Research Lab, Shell Tips and Tricks, etc.

-* Lightning talk: Lightning talks are short 3-minute long presentations that allow you to present your work, idea, interest etc. to the other participants of the conference.

 * Poster session: A poster will allow you to exchange your work and idea with others in an informal manner during a poster session.
 A 1.5-2 hours long session will be allotted in the program for poster presentation.